SixArm/ai-prompts/README.md

 **The 'Why This Way?'
 Probe**:

 Why is [concept] structured exactly as it is?
 What would happen if we changed each key component?
 What constraints forced it into this particular form?

+## Plan & Tasks

+Imagine the AI assistant as your collaborator on a project.
+You need to work with the AI as if you are doing work together, such as if you are doing pair programming, or coaching a teammate.

+Write a prompt that clearly includes the current state of the project, what needs to be done and any information that might help, that going to be part of the task.
+Don't share too much information because too much will create confusion.

+Review the implementation plan to see if it makes sense.
+Otherwise, provide the information that might help the AI come up with a better implementation plan.

+When you feel confident about the plan, ask the AI if it has any clarifying questions.
+I usually ask "Do you have any clarifying questions for me?"
+The AI may come up with clarifying questions.

+Ask the AI to document everything, with all the key findings, context and information that might help with the implementation, which will be used as a reference while implementing.

+Save the output as the file `plan.md`.

+Ask the AI to create a file `tasks.md` that will track the tasks during the implementation.
+State that the AI will reference the the file `plan.md` document that you created earlier.

+After this, create new threads for each step, to start implementing tasks.

+As the conversation continues and context gets filled up, the AI may start to lose critical information about the task to be implemented.
+Hit escape and try to clear the context and ask it to review progress made so far in the current phase, and resume working on the implementation.

+Make sure the AI updates the file `tasks.md` with the progress that's made so far, and with any context or information that might help when working on the next phase.

+Don't ask open-ended questions.
+When things go wrong, let the AI know what went wrong and what's expected result.

+The key is having two separate documents:

+- plan.md is what the AI created based on research and context shared

+- tasks.md is actual tasks, for example execution steps, or build phases, or trial runs, etc.

+This approach helps you revert to a safe checkpoint with a working solution and resume without worrying about losing the progress made.